 ‘I don’t want children’- A challenge to the core belief that we should have kids.
+Not wanting kids does not make you a bad or self-obsessed person.

 Firstly, I want to be clear about something.
 When it comes to having children, I am neutral.
 I have no particular feelings about having, or not having, a child in this period of my life.
 I remain in the middle ground.
 I am on the fence.
 I am in Switzerland.
 The truth is that I don’t really know what I want at this point in my life.
 So I will leave it at that, and see where the tide pulls me.